Eli Parker & Catherine Spangler Family

 Martha Parker

-6 Bertha E. PARKER Birth: Oct., 1874 Marshall County Indiana Death: unknown married
+6 Bertha E. Parker Birth: Oct., 1874 Marshall County Indiana Death: unknown married

 Birth: Jul.
 15, 1874 Bement Piatt County Illinois Death: unknown Marshall County

-CHARLES E. HAYES, the leading liveryman of Culver and one of its large property owners, is a native of
+Charles E. Hayes, the leading liveryman of Culver and one of its large property owners,

-Illinois, born in Bement, Piatt County, on the 15th of July 1874.
+is a native of Illinois, born in Bement, Piatt County, on the 15th of July 1874.

-His father is Abraham Hayes, a native of Ohio, who came to Culver in May 1895, and entered the livery
+His father is Abraham Hayes, a native of Ohio, who came to Culver in May 1895, and entered

 In 1906 he purchased his father's interest and thus became sole proprietor of the business.

-Charles E. Hayes received his education in the schools of his native Illinois town, graduating from its high
+Charles E. Hayes received his education in the schools of his native Illinois town, graduating

-school, which is considered one of the best in the state.
-After leaving school he went south and spent
+from its high school, which is considered one of the best in the state.
+After leaving school

-five years in Alabama and Georgia, engaged during that period in the winery business, and in 1896
+he went south and spent five years in Alabama and Georgia, engaged during that period in the

-transferred his activities from Tallapoosa, Georgia, to Culver, Marshall county.
+winery business, and in 1896 transferred his activities from Tallapoosa, Georgia, to Culver,

-Since that year he has been developing a fine business, and is now the owner of the most complete and
+Since that year he has been developing a fine business, and is now the owner of the most complete

-make, an automobile and facilities for heavy teaming.
-In 1901 he erected a commodious barn, 120 by 70
+of the latest make, an automobile and facilities for heavy teaming.
+In 1901 he erected a commodious

-feet in dimensions.
+barn, 120 by 70 feet in dimensions.

 Besides his livery plant Mr. Hayes owns three residences in Culver and other property of value,